 Aside from designing a professional-looking 404 error page that could help your website visitors to find their way back to your website or the content they are looking for, redirecting broken links to their new location is gold.

-However, it’s a lot better and more efficient to use automatic redirects for 404s instead of any of the manual or mechanical procedures for redirecting URLs.
+However, it’s much better and more efficient to use automatic redirects for 404s instead of any manual or mechanical procedures for redirecting URLs.

 How automatic redirects work in WordPress